andrewjmead/wpsites/README.md

 It's sublime.

 This project has been a joy to work on.
 I hope you get some value out of it.
 If you run into any problems, please open an issue.
-I'd like to try and get WPSites working for as many people on as many different setups as possible.
+I'd like to try to get WPSites working for as many people on as many different setups as possible.

 # Getting started